 When this happens they often debase their victims by telling them they love them and that no one else will.
 This serves to stripe away their confidence and self-esteem.

-The result often opens the door for the victim to being controlled and manipulated or worse.
+The result often opens the door for the victim to be controlled and manipulated or worse.

 “Negative relationships can often leave us feeling empty and mistrusting of others.”

-There are numerous stories were both men and women are used by their partners for sexual, financial, emotional or psychological gain all in the name of LOVE.
+There are numerous stories where both men and women are used by their partners for sexual, financial, emotional, or psychological gain all in the name of LOVE.

-What follows is a case were “love” was used to control and destroy someone’s life but has a good ending.
+What follows is a case where “love” was used to control and destroy someone’s life but has a good ending.

 Cyntoia Brown Case An Example of Love